AselEsra/Album-Lists/README.md

 ## Project Description

 A basic Gui to keep album names and properties of them.
 Created with **javafx**.
 With the help of **mysql** all of the data inserted, deleted and updated will remain in a database.
-There are **9** classes & files in total, which are;
+There are **9** classes & files in total (without the images), which are;

 - ***Main.java :*** To start the Gui
 - ***Controller.java :*** Where all of the functions are written